 Removing evidence of your toddler's overactive imagination from your gorgeous white walls can be a struggle, but a little bit of Goo Gone (traditionally used to clean sticker residue) will remove the crayon and your headache.
 Spray it on the drawing, wait a moment, and wipe it off cleanly — without exhausting your arms.

 #8 Boil Your Range Filter

 There's no need to scrub the grease and grime off your range filters.
 Use a bit of baking soda and your largest pot instead.
-Set the water to boil, slowly add 1/2 cup of baking soda, and submerge your filters for about five minutes.
+Set the water to boil, slowly add one-half cup of baking soda, and submerge your filters for about five minutes.
 (Make sure to dump the water somewhere safe.
 Grease in the drain is even worse than grimy filters.)

 #9 Sprinkle Your Mattress With Baking Soda